Advent of Code 2015 - Day 13 - Knights of the Dinner Table

 Part 1

-We are provided with a listings of all our family members and their relationships with each other.
-These relationships come in the form of a happiness score which can be either positive or negative.
-We are tasked with determining the happiness total of the optimial seating arrangment.
+We are provided with a listing of all our family members and their relationships with each other.
+These relationships come in the form of a happiness score, which can be either positive or negative.
+We are tasked with determining the happiness total of the optimal seating arrangement.

 My initial reaction to this problem is that it shows a great similarity to Day 9.
 Like before, we initially begin by parsing the provided input into a form we can use.